SwiftyBeaver/SwiftyBeaver/README.md

 ```

 #### or Manually
-Just drag & drop the file `SwiftyBeaver.swift` from Github into your project.
+Just drag & drop the files within the [sources](https://github.com/skreutzberger/SwiftyBeaver/tree/master/sources) folder from Github into your project.

 ## Usage